 Just Chatting: Channels and viewers heatmap

-The ELEAGUE Counter-Strike: Global Offensive Major Grand Finals (a tournament played on the aforementioned game for a share of a $1 million pot) was the first stream to record over a million concurrent viewers.
-This was bested a year later, when the next edition of the same tournament upped its own concurrent viewership record to 1.1million.
+The concurrent viewership records for single channels are dominated by tournament play.
+The ELEAGUE Counter-Strike: Global Offensive Major Grand Finals in 2017 (a tournament played on the aforementioned game for a share of a $1 million pot) was the first stream to record over a million concurrent viewers.
+This was bested a year later, when the next edition of the same tournament upped its own concurrent viewership record to 1.1 million.

 Data Source: TwitchStats

-This is followed by the far more wholesome spectacle of JurassicJunkie screaming in fright after being walked in on by his infant daughter while playing the horror-game Outlast 2, with 2.8 million views.
+In third is the far more wholesome spectacle of JurassicJunkie screaming in fright after being walked in on by his infant daughter while playing the horror-game Outlast 2, with 2.9 million views.

-Concurrent viewership during the launch of Bungie and Activision’ Destiny 2 peaked at 436,000, making this the most concurrently-viewed game launch in history.
+Concurrent viewership during the launch of Bungie and Activision’ Destiny 2 peaked at 436,000, making this the most concurrently-viewed game launch in history, until VALORANT came along.

 Sources of Twitch traffic

-Of the social sources, it is unsurprising that YouTube leads the way, given the visual format of the two platforms.
-Twitter follows, with the resonance here found in the digestible nature of the clips, and Reddit comes third, with presumably significant overlap in the youthful audiences of the two.
+Of the social sources, it is unsurprising that YouTube leads the way, given the complementary format of the two rival platforms.
+Twitter follows, with the resonance here found in the digestible nature of the clips, and Reddit comes third, with significant overlap in audience demographics.

 All three sites feature in the most-visited other sites of Twitch visitors.